Security &

 Data processing under GDPR

-ApifyForge processes two categories of data: your OAuth identity (name, email, avatar from GitHub or Google) and computed analytics derived from Apify API metadata.
+Under GDPR Article 6(1)(b), ApifyForge processes two categories of personal data necessary for contract performance: your OAuth identity (name, email, avatar from GitHub or Google) and computed analytics derived from Apify API metadata.
+Users may exercise their right to erasure under Article 17 by disconnecting their account or emailing [email protected].

 Actor payload data — the actual content your actors scrape, which may contain personally identifiable information (PII) — is not accessed, transmitted to, or stored by ApifyForge.
-Dataset items remain on Apify's infrastructure.
-ApifyForge reads only dataset metadata (item counts, schema information), never the items themselves.
+Under the data minimization principle (Article 5(1)(c)), ApifyForge reads only dataset metadata (item counts, schema information), never the items themselves.
+Dataset items remain entirely on Apify's infrastructure.
+If you used the browser flow, ApifyForge additionally stores an AES-256-GCM-encrypted copy of your Apify API token, deletable in one click and revocable on Apify's side at any time.

 Frequently asked questions